-- 1. Course Code: ÁEKMTE03 - 2.
-Course title: Public Law of the European Union - 3.
-Credit value and course structure: - 3.1.
-3 credit - 3.2. ratio of lectures and seminars: 0% seminar, 100% lecture - 4.
-Name of major(s), specializations (where it is taught): International Public Management BA - 5.
+- 1. Course Code: ÁEKMTE03

+- 2. Course title: Public Law of the European Union

+- 3. Credit value and course structure:

+- 4. Name of major(s), specializations (where it is taught): International Public Management BA - 5.
 Name of organizational unit responsible for its education: Department of European Public and Private Law - 6.
-Name, position, academic degree of tutor responsible for the curriculum: Dr. László SZEGEDI PhD, senior lecturer - 7.
-Number and types of classes - 7.1. full number of classes/semester: - 7.1.1.
+Name, position, academic degree of tutor responsible for the curriculum: Dr. László SZEGEDI PhD, senior lecturer

+- 7.1.1.
 Full time course: 28 (14 LEC + 14 SEM) - 7.1.2.
 Part time course: 8 (4 LEC + 4 SEM) - 7.2. weekly number of classes full time course: 2 (1 LEC + 1 SEM) - 7.3.
 Further special or unique methods applied throughout of the course: History of European Integration and the Institutions of the EU

 The subject of the course is the public law of the European Union.
-This refers to the legal framework and regulatory aspects of the European Union.
+This refers to the the legal framework and regulatory aspects of the European Union.
 The subject is further dedicated to the competences and functioning of the EU as well as the EU institutions from a static (structure and competences), dynamic (institutional activities and interinstitutional relations) and specific (EU law special hybrid nature and basics of the internal market) approach.